mercuryy-1337/DebridMediaOrganiser/README.md

-# tmdb-tv-organiser
+# debridshowrenamer
 A Python script designed to organize unorganized TV show torrents by creating symbolic links in a structured format.
-The script utilizes The Movie Database (TMDb) API to fetch the proper TV show names and creates symlinks for episodes based on this information
+The script utilizes The Movie Database (TMDb) API to fetch the proper TV show names and creates symlinks for episodes based on this information.
+This script was mainly designed around to work with a show folder in a zurg/rclone_rd mount.

 # Features
 - Fetches proper TV show names and optionally IMDb IDs from TMDb.